ros2/design/articles/external_qos_file.md

                     history_depth: 100
 ```

-It would be worth revisiting if having 5 different QoS profiles for defining actions make sense before extending the file format in such a way.
+If in the future we have a single object for defining action QoS, the format should be revisited.

 ### Support in launch files